kylermurphy/newtab-dashboard/README.md

 ### Developer mode: why sync may not work between two computers

-**This is the most common reason sync appears broken.** Unpacked extensions loaded via "Load unpacked" get a **random extension ID** assigned by Chrome on each computer. `chrome.storage.sync` keys are scoped to the extension ID, so the two computers are writing to completely separate namespaces and will never see each other's data.
+**This is the most common reason sync appears broken.** Unpacked extensions loaded via "Load unpacked" get a **random extension ID** assigned by Chrome on each computer. `chrome.storage.sync` keys are scoped to the extension ID, so two computers with separately-loaded copies are writing to completely separate namespaces and will never see each other's data.

+**The solution is to publish to the Chrome Web Store** (even as an unlisted private extension).
+Published extensions always have a stable, permanent ID that is the same on every device, and sync works without any extra configuration.
+See the [Publishing to the Chrome Web Store](#publishing-to-the-chrome-web-store) section below.

+Until the extension is published, sync will only work on a single computer — data is always saved locally so nothing is lost, and everything will sync correctly once published.

 ### What syncs / what doesn't